Fix page

 • Use plugin permissions as the final sign-off check, not the first assumption.

-Separate software, connection, and hardware one layer at a time
+Separate settings, routing, and ownership one layer at a time

-After software, inspect the physical path.
-Look at connectors, pads, dust buildup, strain points, heat, and anything else around server auth headers.
-People love to jump to the most dramatic explanation, but a small fault in the path around WAF rules or server auth headers is more common than the device being totally cooked.
+After the first software pass, inspect the delivery path.
+Look at permissions, routing, cached rules, stale records, ownership gaps, and anything else around server auth headers.
+People love to jump to the most dramatic explanation, but a small fault in the path around WAF rules or server auth headers is more common than the whole setup being beyond repair.

 The rule here is simple: change one layer, retest, and write down what changed.
 That feels slower in the moment, but it is much faster than doing five random fixes and having no clue whether plugin permissions was ever the issue in the first place.